 Start and help lead a produce stand at Horseshoe Farm’s new downtown store.

 Manage and lead meal planning in Horseshoe Farm’s housing programs for women.

 Teach middle and high school students professionalism, team work, cooking, nutrition, and social responsibility by helping them plan and prepare meals for Horseshoe Farm’s meal delivery program.

 No cooking, nutrition, or farming background is required.
 Humility, flexibility, hard work, maturity, integrity, curiosity, and an ability to work effectively with people and teams are the prerequisites.
-The Fellowship is an ideal match for students interested in public and community health, food and nutrition, program leadership and development, and coaching, teaching, and behavioral change.
+The Fellowship is an ideal match for students interested in public and community health, food and nutrition, health systems innovation, program leadership and development, and coaching, teaching, and behavioral change.

 The two accepted Fellows each receive an educational grant of $600/month, free housing, and the opportunity to work closely with an outstanding group of young leaders to help shape the future of community health.